laminas/laminas-eventmanager/doc/book/quick-start.md

 instance method.
 Again, any PHP callable is valid.

 Sometimes you may want to specify listeners without yet having an object instance of the class composing an `EventManager`.
-Zend Framework enables this through the concept of a `SharedEventManager`.
+Laminas enables this through the concept of a `SharedEventManager`.

 Simply put, you can inject individual `EventManager` instances with a well-known